microfocus-idol/idol-rich-media-tutorials/tutorials/setup/INSTALL_ZIPS.md

 # Install IDOL Media Server

-Use script to install IDOL Media Server from the component `.zip` files.
+Use a script to install IDOL Media Server from the component `.zip` files.

 <!-- TOC depthFrom:2 -->